Star Names

 Advertising and media promotion both seem to increase during holiday

 periods.
-Planetariums and museums occasionally "sell" stars as a
+Planetariums and museums occasionally "sell"

 way to raise funds for their non-profit institutions.
 Normally these

-institutions are extremely careful to explain that they are not officially
+institutions are extremely careful to explain that they are not

-naming stars and that the "naming" done for a donation is for
+naming stars and that the "naming" done for a donation is

 amusement only.